ulupo/giotto-ph/paper/paper.md

 *Oineus* library [@nigmetov2020oineus].

 *Ripser++* [@zhang2020gpuaccelerated] implements the idea of finding apparent pairs in parallel on a GPU to accelerate the computation of VR barcodes.
-Despite this, *Ripser++* is not fully parallel.
-For each dimension to process, it divides the computation into three sub-tasks: "*filtration construction and clearing*", "*finding apparent pairs*" and "*sub-matrix reduction*".
-The last of these steps is not parallel, and it is executed on the CPU.
-Hence, there is room for extending parallelism to the third sub-task above, which we try to harvest in this work by integrating the aforementioned ideas from [@morozov2020towards].
+But, the reduction matrix step is executed sequentiall on the CPU.

 All implementations presented in this subsection so far (barring [@nigmetov2020oineus], which also provides some Python bindings) are written in